haydenpog/Solar-Tweaks/README.md

 # Solar Tweaks

-Solar Tweaks official software.
+Solar Tweaks unofficial software.
 All open source of course

 If you want to build it manually :
 ```bash